-The objective of our project is to design a replicable system that can be dropped to induce microgravity during decent, and be safely recovered.
+Design a reproduceable system that can be dropped from a drone, achieve microgravity during its descent, and be safely recovered for reuse.

-Kev Goals
+Key Goals

-The primary end goal of this project is to increase the availability and quality of microgravity sources in the state of Florida.
+The primary goal of this project is to increase the availability and quality of microgravity sources in the state of Florida.

-To achieve this goal, the microgravity machine must be designed to allow the payload to experience zero gravity for up to 4 seconds or longer.
-The design must accommodate a 3U class CubeSat payload while weighing less than 25 pounds.
+To achieve this goal, the microgravity machine must allow the payload to experience zero gravity for up to 4 seconds or longer.
+The design must accommodate a 3U sized CubeSat payload while weighing less than 25 pounds.
 The design must also accelerate downward at 9.81 m/s2.
 The design must be easily reproducible, affordable, and reusable.

-These key goals must be implemented to successfully accomplish the needs of the Florida Space Institute (FSI) which include increasing space awareness and science amongst middle school, high school, and college students and furthering research opportunities.
+These key goals must be implemented to successfully accomplish the needs of the Florida Space Institute (FSI) which include increasing space awareness and science amongst middle school, high school, and college students, and furthering research opportunities.